 This course is designed for any junior or senior student who is interested in learning about occupational responsibilities and work survival.
 It encompasses all work ethics.
 Students will learn about career planning, job satisfaction, job performance, human relations, leadership development, and related material needed to survive in our working society.
-In this course, the students spend one block every other day during the fall semester in the classroom.
-Part of each day can be used by the student to work in a selected occupation during the entire school year.

-Occupational Experience OJT (Course #287)

-Fall and/or Spring Semester / Grades 11-12 /1 Credit each semester

-Co-requisite: Must take Occupational Experience first semester.
+Occupational Experience OJT (Course #287) Fall and/or Spring Semester / Grades 11-12 /1 Credit each semester Co-requisite: Must take Occupational Experience first semester.